 When You Should Start a Podcast

 First, consider the story you want to tell.
 (Yes, there must be a story!)
 If your brand has experts who can dig into the layers of a destination and offer something unique that touches on the ethos of your brand, that’s a great start.
 Podcasts aren’t about promoting products; they must provide something of value.
-As Tanya says, you should only start a podcast “if you have something to say, can solve a problem or educate your community about something they didn’t already know.”
+As Rachel Horowitz, The Brandman Agency’s Digital Content and Social Media Manager says, you should only start a podcast “if you have something to say.”

 Prepare to Launch